 Whether you own a few or many shares of our common stock and whether you plan to attend in person or not, it is important that your shares be voted on matters that come before the meeting.
 If you plan on attending the annual meeting and voting your shares in person, you will need to bring photo identification in order to be admitted to the annual meeting.
 To obtain directions to the annual meeting, please call us at (888) 220-6121.
 If you do not plan on attending the meeting and voting in person, you may vote your shares by using a toll-free telephone number or the Internet.
 Instructions for using these convenient services are provided on the Notice of Internet Availability of Proxy Materials, on the proxy card and in the proxy statement.
-If you prefer, you may vote your shares by mail by the following instructions on the Notice of Internet Availability of Proxy Materials.
-If you sign and return your proxy card without specifying your choices, it will be understood that you wish to have your shares voted in accordance with the recommendations of our board of directors.
+If your choices, it will be understood that you wish to have your shares voted in accordance with the recommendations of our board of directors.